MicrosoftDocs/dynamics-365-intelligent-order-management/topics/fulfillment-returns-optimization.md

 ## Privacy notice

 The Fulfillment and Returns Optimization provider uses the Azure Maps geolocation feature, which is governed by [Service Specific Terms](https://www.microsoft.com/licensing/terms/productoffering/MicrosoftAzure/MCA#ServiceSpecificTerms).
-The Azure Maps geolocation feature is powered in part by third parties that may operate outside of your tenant's geographic boundary.
+The Azure Maps geolocation feature is powered in part by third parties that might operate outside of your tenant's geographic boundary.

 If you enable the Fulfillment and Returns Optimization provider, Microsoft shares your customer's address, city, state, and postal code with third parties to retrieve geolocation information, but doesn't share the email address, phone number, or name of the user who entered the information.